namburusiddhartha/Computer_Vision_assignments/README.md

 # Computer_Vision_assignments
 This is a set of six homeworks as part of Computer Vision course (16720).
+Some visualisations from the homeworks are shown as below.

 ### HW1 - Edge detector
 ![image](https://user-images.githubusercontent.com/68541043/150670505-8e31484b-13a8-458b-8cfd-1b1d8ebf11e1.png)